LaunchCode-Education-Archived/liftoff-OLD/tutorials/deploy-java/README.md

 ## Configure Our App for a Cloud Database

-If you had a project without any service dependencies (like a database), this would be all you need to deploy your application.
+If you had a project without any service dependencies (like a database), this would be all you need to deploy an application.
 In our case, we want to also deploy a database as well.
 Luckily, Pivotal provides an easy (and free) way to setup a MySQL database in our cloud environment.

 First, we need to make some changes to our properties to support our changes.
 Update your `application.properties` so it matches the following.